gagle/node-deferred-queue/README.md

 <a name="async-dq"></a>
 __async vs deferred-queue__

 `async.waterfall()` is the function with more similarities with a deferred queue.
-Look at the [benchmark](https://github.com/gagle/node-deferred-queue/blob/master/benchmark/index.js) to see the differences among some `async` functions and a deferred queue.

 ```javascript
 async.waterfall ([